-Before giving the vaccines, the nurse or doctor will speak to you about the vaccines your child needs and talk to you about each vaccine.
-After getting the vaccines you will get a 'Vaccine Passport' document detailing the vaccines given to your child.
-It is very important that you keep the Vaccine Passport safe as a record of your child's vaccinations.
+Before giving the vaccines, a member of the local Catch-up Vaccination Team, GP or Practice nurse will speak to you about the vaccines your baby needs and talk to you about each vaccine.
+After getting the vaccines a member of the local Catch-up Vaccination Team, GP or Practice nurse will give you a 'Vaccine Passport' document detailing the vaccines given to your child.
+It is very important that you keep the Vaccine Passport safe as a record of your child's vaccination history.
 It is important you bring this record with you to any further vaccination visits.